BlagojeM/RG33-vwm/README.md

-n - shuffle pictures on screen t - toggle screen on and off f - toggle screen follow on and off f - toggle betwen first person view and third person view
+n - shuffle pictures on screen t - toggle screen on and off f - toggle screen follow on and off v - toggle betwen first person view and third person view